-Get the working capital your business needs from Entrepreneur Lending, powered by CAN Capital.
-Learn More »Do you have what it takes to make it as a small business owner?
+Opinions expressed by Entrepreneur contributors are their own.Do you have what it takes to make it as a small business owner?
 This has always been a nervous-making question.
 But now, a recent study has boiled down the key attributes of successful business owners.
 Take a look, and see if this sounds like you.

 The study, from the Guardian Life Small Business Research Institute, is The Guardian Life Index: What Matters Most to America's Small Business Owners.
 The survey of more than 1,000 entrepreneurs with between two and 99 workers first identified 60 critical factors for business success.
 These were then boiled down to six important skills that were common to successful business owners.
 These owners are:

 - Collaborative.
 Delegating effectively and building good relationships with employees, vendors, and other partners is key.
 The study found successful owners had a win-win attitude and were dedicated to "creating opportunities for others."